KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">13.2.4</span> If a suspect with wanted status has a civilian passenger who shoots at police officers, the attacker will receive wanted 6 accomplice without warnings.

-<span style="color:var(--pink);">13.2.5</span> If a player intervenes when a police officer is on foot chasing a suspect (attacking them with fists, repeatedly running them over with a vehicle, or leaving the vehicle on the officer, attacking them closely with a weapon - it must be clear that the player intends to help the suspect), they will receive wanted 6 accomplice without warnings.
+<span style="color:var(--pink);">13.2.5</span> If a player intervenes in the pursuit of a suspect (by punching the police officer, running over the police officer with a car, attacking them with a weapon at close range, or killing the suspect with a wanted level after they have been ordered to surrender), they will receive Wanted 6 as an accomplice without warnings.

 ## 14. Treating Suspects